JohnWong/designwithfontforge.com/en-US/Creating_o_and_n.md

----
-published: true
-layout: bookpage
-weight: 20
-category: workflow
-title: Creating ‘o’ and ‘n’
+# Creating ‘o’ and ‘n’
----

 There are many approaches to designing a font.
 It can be helpful to deconstruct the larger processes involved in order to get started quickly, and to provide a solid basis for a whole font’s worth of